emosheeep/vite-plugin-lib-inject-css/packages/vite-plugin-lib-inject-css/README.md

 So the main problem becomes to **how do we know which style files are involved in one chunk file?**.

-In fact, vite adds a property named [`viteMetadata`](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/plugins/css.ts#L578-L579) on each chunk file in plugin lifecycle, we can get which resource files(include CSS files) are associated with current chunk file by using this property.
+In fact, vite adds a property named `viteMetadata` on each chunk file in plugin lifecycle, you can check [css.ts](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/plugins/css.ts) for further information.

-Based on these, we can inject styles by using plugin hook [renderChunk](https://rollupjs.org/plugin-development/#renderchunk), which is the simplest and most effective way.
+We can get which resources(include CSS files) are associated with current chunk file by using this property.
+Based on this, the plugin injects styles by using [renderChunk](https://rollupjs.org/plugin-development/#renderchunk) hook, which is the simplest and most effective way.

 Prefer to check source code to get more information.